-Week 1 NFL odds beckons with an amazing statistic regarding the importance of starting fast.
-There were 17 teams who did not win their opening game last year, including two that played a tie.
+Week 1 NFL odds beckon, with an amazing statistic regarding the importance of starting fast.
+There were 17 teams that did not win their opening game last year, including two that played a tie.

 From that group, just one — the Houston Texans — made the playoffs.